bastientaieb/bastientaieb/README.md

 - 🌱 I’m currently learning **react!**

-- I can also work with you to boost your strategy on social media. **I work with a company which have a tool that can develop and send your visibility to the moon!
-If you are interested, please email or book a meeting in my calendly!**
+- I can also work with you to boost your strategy on social media. **I work with a company which have a unique tool that can develop and send your visibility to the moon!
+If you are interested, please email or book a meeting in my calendly!
+It will be a pleasure to discuss about your digital strategy 🙂**

-- 📫 How to reach me **bastien.taieb02@kedgebs.com**
+- 📫 How to reach me : **bastien.taieb02@kedgebs.com**

-- 📄 Know about my experiences [https://bastientaieb.notion.site/BASTIEN-TAIEB-76054a46916f44fa838a486da3121cfa](https://bastientaieb.notion.site/BASTIEN-TAIEB-76054a46916f44fa838a486da3121cfa)
+- 📄 Know about my experiences : [https://bastientaieb.notion.site/BASTIEN-TAIEB-76054a46916f44fa838a486da3121cfa](https://bastientaieb.notion.site/BASTIEN-TAIEB-76054a46916f44fa838a486da3121cfa)

-- ⚡ How to work with me **https://calendly.com/bastien_taieb/discutons-de-vos-besoins**
+- ⚡ How to work with me : **https://calendly.com/bastien_taieb/discutons-de-vos-besoins**

 <h3 align="left">Connect with me:</h3>
 <p align="left">